JoeSchiff/GIMP_video_filters/README.md

 ```

 Open a file with GIMP using "-i".\
-The trailing backslash is to indicate that this code is mulitple lines.\
+The trailing backslash is to indicate that this code is multiple lines.\
 The "-b" argument is used to run multiple commands in a batch...\
 followed by the command you want to use.
 The command is usually followed by some numerical options.\
 Then save the file.\